-Defined as “any finish or decorative wood detail added to a wall,” wall moulding is a “designer favorite for 2023,” specifies Havenly designer Brady Burke.
+Defined as “any finish or decorative wood detail added to a wall,” wall moulding is a “designer favorite for 2024 and beyond,” specifies Havenly designer Brady Burke.
 In fact, our design team believes that wainscoting, board and batten, picture moulding, and the like will slowly usurp the once-ubiquitous painted accent wall in the coming years.
 “Often dubbed ‘trim,’ or ‘millwork,’ wall moulding elevates any space and adds far more character and charm than paint,” he adds.

-Ahead, find our official break down on the different types of wall moulding, plus our tried-and-true wall moulding ideas fit for 2023 and beyond.
+Ahead, find our official break down on the different types of wall moulding, plus our tried-and-true wall moulding ideas fit for 2024 and beyond.

 Wall Moulding Ideas: Crown & Baseboard Moulding